sjang1594/sjang1594/README.md

 ### Software Engineer at MORAI.
 Inc
 - Currently Developing the Scenario Runner Desktop Application
 - Porting Scenario Runner to Unreal Engine 5.1
-- Implementing the Lidar in Unreal Engine using the ray-tracing technique.
+- Implementing the Lidar Module in Unreal Engine using the ray-tracing technique.

 ### Research Interests
 - ML/DL Models